Overhead School 2025

 Minnesota Municipal Utilities Association (MMUA), along with our partner Minnesota Rural Electric Association (MREA), is pleased to offer the Overhead School.

-One of MMUA’s most popular technical training offerings, Overhead School is an ideal opportunity to interact with fellow lineworkers from across the state, refresh on the best safety practices, and sharpen your skills to deliver the best value for your community.
+One of MMUA’s most popular technical training offerings, the Overhead School is an ideal opportunity to interact with fellow lineworkers from across the state, refresh on the best safety practices, and sharpen your skills to deliver the best value for your community.

 NOTE: Members of MREA need to register on their site directly.